davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-freddys-apr-25-2009.md

 ---
-title: Jimmy and The Wolfpack played Freddy's Back Room with Mike Cobb and The Crevulators.
+title: Jimmy and The Wolfpack played Freddy’s Back Room with Mike Cobb and The Crevulators.
 date: 2009-04-25T22:00:00.000Z
 image: /static/img/rock/jandtwp-cd-cover.jpg
 tags: